curiousML/curiousml.github.io/README.md

 # Research

 My topics of interest are the following :
-- Natural Language Processing
+- ML in Insurance & Finance
-- ML fairness and transparency
+- ML fairness & transparency
-- Semi-supervised learning and sampling methods
+- NLP in ESG Reporting for Sustainable Finance
-- Machine learning in Insurance & Finance
+- Semi-supervised learning & sampling methods

 **Recent papers**